Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Related Work

-More recently, deep learning architectures have been proposed.
-DiPietro \textit{et al.} \cite{DiPietro2016} proposed using Recurrent Neural Networks (RNN) trained on kinematic data.
-Sarikaya \textit{et al.} \cite{Sarikaya2018} proposed a Multi-Modal Convolutional Recurrent Neural Network architecture using video and optical flow.
-Although optical flow is robust to scene variation, its performance can be affected by the camera zoom and motion.
-Lea \textit{et al.} \cite{Colin2016} proposed Temporal Convolutional Network (TCN), that hierarchically captures temporal relationships at low, intermediate, and high-level time-scales, and Convolutional Action Primitives for multimodal time-series of video and kinematics.
-Funke \textit{et al.} learned 3D convolutional neural networks to capture spatiotemporal cues on video data, however 3D CNNs are known to have problems in training and they only marginally improve the frame based models \cite{Wang2013}.
+More recently, deep learning architectures \cite{krizhevsky} have been proposed for this open research problem.
+DiPietro \textit{et al.} \cite{DiPietro2016} proposed using Recurrent Neural Networks (RNN) trained on kinematic data for surgical gesture classification on JIGSAWS dataset.
+Sarikaya \textit{et al.} \cite{Sarikaya2018} proposed a multi-modal convolutional recurrent neural network architecture whose inputs are video data and motion cues (optical flow \cite{flow}).
+They proposed to jointly learn surgical tasks and gestures with a multi-task learning approach.
+Using only optical flow information for surgical activity recognition is also proposed \cite{Sarikaya2019}.
+The motivation to use motion cues as a joint modality has a similar motivation to ours: generalized models that are more robust to scene variation.
+However optical flow's performance can be affected by the camera zoom and motion.
+Lea \textit{et al.} \cite{Colin2016} proposed Temporal Convolutional Network (TCN), that hierarchically captures temporal relationships at low, intermediate, and high-level time-scales for the segmentation of surgical activities, and Convolutional Action Primitives for multimodal time-series data including video data and kinematics to address the same problem.
+Funke \textit{et al.} \cite{Funke2019} learn 3D convolutional neural networks to learn spatiotemporal features.
+3D CNNs applies 3D convolutionals on the 3D temporal representation of the video instead of stacking 2D convolutions at each time frame, however they are known to have problems in training due to the explosion of parameter and they only marginally improve the frame based models on image cues \cite{Wang2013}.